nansencenter/NERSC-HYCOM-CICE/README.md

 If you get errors about server certificates, see [here](../..//overview#markdown-header-server-certificates)

 # HYCOM-CICE directory structure
 The following structure is relative to the checked out code.
+It explains where to

-    ├── bin                 # Location of binaries
-    ├── cice                # Location of CICE code ├── doc                 # Documentation in markdown format ├── hycom               # Location of hycom code and utilities
+    ├── bin                 # Location of binaries and python routines ├── cice                # Location of CICE code ├── doc                 # Documentation in markdown format ├── hycom               # Location of hycom code and utilities